top of page

 The Plot-Problematic in Gunbuster

-The story in Gunbuster was already high paced in the original series.
+The story in Gunbuster was already high-paced in the original series.
 Cutting it down to a 95-minute movie didn’t make the tale more accessible.
 Condensing a story spanning more than 12.000 years into a dense film presented the audience with a challenge.

-«Concepts of time are central to Gunbuster’s plot,
+«Concepts of time are central to Gunbuster’s plot, but time is also its biggest problem.»

 Another challenge, when approaching Gunbuster, is that the first part (of both the series and the film) is pretty clichéd.
 The story is set in 2021 and introduces two young girls who are enrolled at the Okinawa Girls Space Pilot School.
-Simply put, their mission is to learn to control massive spaceship robots, and then protect the earth from alien attacks in space.
+Simply put, their mission is to learn to control massive spaceship robots and then protect the Earth from alien attacks in space.

 The pilot school sequences are coated in typical anime über-kawaii.
-Before long, however, sci-fi extravaganza takes over and turns predictable teenage story lines into high paced, riveting space action.
+Before long, however, sci-fi extravaganza takes over and turns predictable teenage storylines into high-paced, riveting space action.

-The main character – Noriko – is the daughter of an admiral robot fighter who got lost in the first battles of an ongoing alien war.
+The main character, Noriko, is the daughter of an admiral robot fighter who got lost in the first battles of an ongoing alien war.
 In contrast to her father, Noriko doesn’t seem to possess the talent of a supreme robot fighter.
 Through training and personal development, she still proves to have some innate abilities to control the giant robots like no one else.

 Thereafter, she soon becomes a Gunbuster pilot sent on a space mission to defend Earth.
 Due to unforeseen developments, the robot fighters are led further and further into space.
-By the time they manage to return, the trip that only took a few days for the pilots, was 12 years on Earth.
+By the time they manage to return, the trip that only took a few days for the pilots was 12 years on Earth.

 From there on, the story develops into a grandiose space opera of epic proportions, with some of the most impressive space battles ever seen in 80s anime.
 To get the full picture, prepare to watch the film a few times, or just read about the plot beforehand on Wikipedia.